jfarid27/jfarid27.github.io/_posts/2018-02-01-algebraic-programming.md

 can manipulate, but previous languages that did not have a separation between the computer's memory and a programs internal state, even a virtualized internal state, clearly were imperative.

-Because of the rise of imperative languages, formally the line between charaterizing a language as imperative or declarative is no longer relevant, and the non-formal definition of the designation of declarative or imperative as the difference between a program that describes "what" it does rather than "how" it does it reigns, giving the designation a *design* definition rather than a *formal* definition.
+Because of the rise of imperative languages, formally the line between characterizing a language as imperative or declarative is no longer relevant, and the non-formal definition of the designation of declarative or imperative as the difference between a program that describes "what" it does rather than "how" it does it reigns, giving the designation a *design* definition rather than a *formal* definition.
 This post explores the dichotomy of declarative vs imperative programs, identifying *algebraic* abstractions like Promises,